TeaInside/teavpn2/old/README.md

 Linux.
 We plan to expand to other platforms too, but that's not our priority.

-# Requirements
+# Build Requirements
 - GNU Make 4.3
-- OpenSSL 1.1.1
+- libgnutls30
 - gcc 9.3.0 or gcc 10.2.1 (other versions are not tested yet).